code-with-amitk/Code-examples/Machine_Learning/Terms/README.md

 Objective  | Building machines which can       | Algo which can learn thru |Neural n/w to identify patterns
              think like humans                 | data
 ```

+<a name=af></a>
+## Activation Function
+- Without an activation function(eg: relu, softmax), [Dense layer](#layer) would always perform linear operations(a dot product, an addition) on input tensors.
+- Adding activation function to a layer introduces non-linearity into the model, allowing it to learn more complex relationships between the input and output data
+- Non-linear activation functions such as ReLU, Sigmoid, and Tanh can help the model to better fit the training data and make more accurate predictions on new data.

+<a name=of></a>
+## Optimizer, stochastic gradient descent (SGD)
+- Tells how parameters should be tuned to make model produce expected output.
+Presently ML model is showing [loss function](#lf).
+- Goal of gradient descent is to identify the model parameters that provide the maximum accuracy.
+- Gradient-descent process must be based on a _single scalar loss value;_ so, for multiloss networks, all losses are combined (via averaging) into a single scalar quantity.

 <a name=of></a>
 ## Overfitting